 Alexander Hamilton is best known as an American Revolutionary-era author, delegate to the Constitutional Convention, and first Secretary of the U.S. Treasury.
 This statue features a unique pedestal depicting the inauguration of George Washington.

-Alexander Hamilton was born on the island of Nevis, in the West Indies, on January 11, 1755 (according to modern historians).
-After the death of his mother and abandonment by his father, at the age of 12 he found employment with the local office of a New York merchant.
+According to modern historians, Alexander Hamilton was born on the island of Nevis, in the West Indies, on January 11, 1755.
+At the age of 12, after the death of his mother and abandonment by his father, the found employment with the local office of a New York merchant.
 Because Hamilton's business skills and intelligence were apparent, funds were raised to send him to America to further his education.
 After arriving in the United States, he traveled to New York City, enrolled at a grammar school in New Jersey, and then entered King's College (now Columbia University) the following year.

 Appointed to be George Washington's secretary of the treasury in 1789, Hamilton consolidated the nation’s debts, established a financial system, and supported an economy that included manufacturing as well as agriculture.
 Although his differences with Secretary of State Thomas Jefferson led him to resign his cabinet post in 1795, he returned to government service as inspector general of the army under President John Adams from 1789 to 1800.

 Hamilton died on July 12, 1804, in New York City as a result of a bullet wound inflicted the previous day in a duel with his longtime political opponent Aaron Burr.
 He is buried at Trinity Church Cemetery in New York City.

 The statue of Alexander Hamilton on display in the Rotunda of the U.S. Capitol emphasizes his role in the framing of the new nation's government.
 His right hand holds the Federalist Papers, which he wrote to promote the ratification of the Constitution, and directs attention to his left hand resting upon papers that represent the Constitution.